 Use your hands to separate the seeds from the pulp, putting the seeds into a colander as you go.
 Once they seeds are in the colander, rinse them thoroughly under cool, running water (or hit them with your sink sprayer) while you rub the seeds together with your hands to remove more of the pulp.
 Don’t worry about getting every single trace of pulp, as the stuff that clings to the seeds only increases the flavor and nutrition.

 Once you’ve removed the pulp to your satisfaction, let the seeds drain thoroughly, then spread them in a thin layer on a clean dish towel or a brown paper bag and let them air dry.
 If you’re in a hurry, you can always use your hair dryer to speed up the process.

 Roasting Pumpkin Seeds

-Preheat your oven to 275 F. (135 C.).
+Preheat your oven to 275 degrees F. (135 C.).
 Spread the pumpkin seeds evenly on a cookie sheet, then drizzle them with melted butter or your favorite cooking oil.
-For extra flavor, you can season the seeds with garlic salt, Worcestershire sauce, lemon pepper or sea salt.
-If you’re adventurous, flavor the pumpkin seeds with a mixture of fall seasonings such as cinnamon, nutmeg, ginger and allspice, or add zing with cayenne pepper, onion salt or Cajun seasoning.
+For extra flavor, you can season the seeds with garlic salt, Worcestershire sauce, lemon pepper, or sea salt.
+If you’re adventurous, flavor the pumpkin seeds with a mixture of fall seasonings such as cinnamon, nutmeg, ginger, and allspice or add zing with cayenne pepper, onion salt, or Cajun seasoning.

 Roast the seeds until they’re golden brown – usually about 10 to 20 minutes.
 Stir the seeds every five minutes to keep them from scorching.